Skip to main content

 1. the Git repository, reset to the requested revision, in the /opt/opschain directory

-2. an /opt/opschain/.mintpress/step_context.json file, containing the step's project and environment properties along with the current step's context values
+2. an /opt/opschain/.mintpress/step_context.json file, containing the properties of each owner contributing to the step along with the current step's context values

 Upon completion, the step will produce an /opt/opschain/.mintpress/step_result.json file to be processed by the API server, detailing:

-1. any changes to the project and environment properties the action has performed
+1. any changes to those properties the action has performed

 2. the merged set of properties used by the action